 The Division of Extramural Research comprises 3 Branches and 1 Center:

-The Behavioral and Social Sciences Research Branch coordinates the research activities in this field that span the Institute's extramural research program.
-With a focus on disease prevention and health promotion, the Branch supports biobehavioral, social science, health literacy, communication, and informatics research.
+The Behavioral and Social Sciences Research Branch coordinates the research activities in oral health behaviors, behavioral and social interventions and management of serious or chronic dental, oral and craniofacial conditions.
+With a focus on disease prevention and health promotion, the Branch supports biobehavioral, social science, health literacy, communication, and health services research.

 The Integrative Biology and Infectious Diseases Branch supports basic and translational research on the microbial and immunological aspects of oral diseases such as dental caries, periodontal diseases, oral candidiasis, and head and neck cancers.
 Programs also focus on research into the underlying mechanisms of the oral complications of systemic conditions, as well as salivary gland biology and processes involved in orofacial pain.
 In addition, the Branch supports research on mineralized tissues, dental and biomaterials, tissue engineering, regenerative medicine and technology development.

 The Translational Genomics Research Branch supports research to understand developmental biology and the genetic factors that contribute to oral, dental, and craniofacial diseases and disorders and to apply genetic information and technologies to the development of new diagnostic and treatment strategies.
 The program also funds studies that explore the mechanisms by which human genes and proteins interact with environmental and behavioral factors to cause conditions more commonly seen in dental practice, such as clefting, dental caries, periodontal diseases, and oral cancers.